Skip to Main Content

 Why It Matters

 It's important to understand the differences between the audiences for academic journals and popular periodicals and how that affects your research.
-Magazines and other popular periodicals can be very high quality, but they are written for a general audience's level of knowledge and don't provide information that a general audience wouldn't have the knowledge to understand.
-That could be fine for lower-level classes, but they aren't designed to support most upper-level academic research.
+Magazines and other popular periodicals can be very high quality, but they are written for a general audience's level of knowledge and typically exclude information that a general audience won't have the background knowledge to understand.
+They aren't designed to support most upper-level academic research unless the research includes examining information aimed at the general public.
 Academic journals are designed for specialist researchers and will have more details and complex information, which makes them more useful for advanced research.

 What About Books?